aleksandramarjanovic/My---Mechanic-Spring/README.md

 # My---Mechanic-Spring
+Project using: Java, Spring, MySQL as a Docker container, Maven

+####
-The goal of this application is to find a mechanic in the area close to the user.
+The goal of this application is to provide backend part of My-Mechanic-React application.
+Reading data about mechanics and sending them via Rest endpoints to the React application.